1. Fixing common reed issues using some tools

 - make the reed more focused and stable.
 See below.

-- separate the tip and heart, first on the sides and then, as necessary, the center.
+- separate the tip and heart on the sides of the reed.
 Separate with a line or slice with the knife, or use short strokes to create definition.

 - thin the back without losing rails or spine.
 Then squish and slip the blades.